tasdikrahman/tasdikrahman.me/about.md

 If you are an `IRC` person, I will be there with the handle `tasdikrahman` hanging around OFTC as well as on freenode.

-_I write about a lot of things on this blog, but it doesn't and has never represented the opinion of any of my employers_
+_I write about a lot of things on this blog, but it doesn't and has never represented the opinion of any of my employers.
+This is a personal blog I write in my off-hours_

 ***